 Best for: Bubblegum pop, brand collabs, social-media tracks

 Write a bilingual playful pop lyric.
 Theme: weekend with friends, hot pot and karaoke.
 Structure: [Verse 1 EN] [Chorus ZH] [Verse 2 EN] [Chorus ZH] [Bridge ZH] [Chorus ZH].
-ZH chorus is a 6-character sing-along phrase, very colloquial, like a meme line.
+ZH chorus is a 6-character sing-along phrase in Chinese characters, very colloquial, like a meme line.
 Mood: playful upbeat.
-Provide pinyin for the chorus only.
+Provide pinyin for the chorus only, as a reference.

 Common mistakes